 Natrelle is Allergan's leading breast implant brand.
 The company also sells implants through its subsidiaries McGhan and Inamed.FDA Action Related to Allergan Implants

-Health regulators have linked Allergan's textured implants to BIA-ALCL, which is a rare form of non-Hodgkin's lymphoma.
+Health regulators have linked Allergan's textured implants to BIA-ALCL, a rare form of non-Hodgkin's lymphoma.
 The U.S. Food and Drug Administration (FDA) and the World Health Organization (WHO) have identified BIA-ALCL as a form of cancer that can develop after a patient has breast implant surgery.

 When Allergan began selling implants in 2006, the company initiated several long-term tests to assess the performance and safety of the products.
 However, it is alleged that safety concerns found during those tests were not reported through the proper channels to the FDA.